-Commentary, 29: Land off Canal Way Phase 2

-An allocation at this location is not likely to adversely impact any internationally or nationally designated sites for biodiversity.
-Additionally, the site does not overlap with a SSSI IRZ for the types of development potentially to be taken forward through the Neighbourhood Plan (i.e. residential, rural residential and rural non-residential).

-At the local level, there are no BAP Priority Habitats within the site.
-However, Herne Hill Local Nature Reserve (LNR) is immediately to the south of the site, comprising a large area of deciduous woodland BAP Priority Habitat.
-Additionally, there are trees and hedgerows located within and along the site boundaries.
-These natural assets contribute to local ecological networks within the landscape and would need to be retained and enhanced (where appropriate) through new development areas, alongside the delivery of net gains.

-Development of the site will lead to inevitable increases in greenhouse gas emissions from an increase in the built footprint of the town and an intensification of uses at this location.
-The northern section of the site is in relatively good proximity to the services and facilities in Ilminster town centre, helping to limit the need to travel to local facilities (and associated greenhouse gas emissions).
-Due to its size, the central and southern sections of the site are over 1km to the south west of Ilminster town centre.
-In this respect, development within these locations is less likely to reduce the need to travel by car for accessing day-to-day services and facilities (and associated greenhouse gas emissions).

-With reference to fluvial flood risk issues, the whole of the site is within Flood Zone 1.
-Most of the site has a very low surface water flood risk potential.
-However, there is a corridor of land alongside the northern site boundary which has a medium to high surface water floor risk.

-Commentary, 29: Land off Canal Way Phase 2

-The site is not within or within proximity to a National Park, AONB or any Green Belt land.
+SEA theme Commentary, 29: Land off Canal Way Phase 2 Landscape The site is not within or within proximity to a National Park, AONB or any Green Belt land.
 Regarding landscape character, an allocation at this location would result in the loss of greenfield land.
 The northern section of the site is relatively flat and is adjacent to the settlement boundary.
 Comparatively, the central and southern sections of the site are outside of the settlement boundary and slope upwards to the south and south west to Mitchell's Hill and Herne Hill.
-In this respect, new development within the central and southern sections of the site would likely result in significant changes to the character of the existing site and to the surrounding landscape, extending the settlement to the south.
+In this respect, new development within the central and southern sections of the site are outside of the character of the existing site and to the surrounding landscape, extending the settlement to the south.
 The Peripheral Landscape Study for Ilminster indicates that the northern section of the site has the greatest capacity to accommodate new development.
 The capacity for new development reduces within the central and southern half of the site given the relative distance from the existing settlement boundary.

-There are approximately 16 significant trees located along the site boundaries and along field margins within the site which have TPO designations.
+There are approximately 16 significant trees located along the site boundaries and along field margins within the site is which have TPO designations.
 It is anticipated that these locally important landscape features could be retained within new development areas.

-In terms of visual impacts, the site is within the sightline of two locally identified viewpoints from within the town (from Station Road), specifically viewpoints four and five.
-However, given the relative distance of the northern section of the site from the viewpoints (approximately 300m to the south) and the relatively flat topography at this location, an allocation in the northern section of the site is less likely to significantly change the character of either viewpoint.
-However, due to the sloping aspect and relatively elevated location of the central and southern sections of the site, new development at these locations could potentially impact upon the character of these viewpoints (which look across to Mitchell's Hill and Herne Hill).

-Development of the site is not likely to affect the setting of the Ilminster Conservation Area.
+In terms of visual impacts, the site is within the signtline of two locally identified viewpoints from within the town (from Station Road), specifically viewpoints four and five.
+However, given the relative distance of the northern section of the site is less likely to significantly change the character of either viewpoint.
+However, due to the sloping aspect and relatively slow to the south) and the relatively flat topography at this location, an allocation in the northern section of the site is less likely to significantly change the character of either viewpoint.
+However, due to the sloping aspect and relatively elevated location of the central and southern sections of the site, new development at these locations could potentially impact upon the character of these viewpoints Historic Environment Development of the site is not likely to affect the setting of the Ilminster Conservation Area.
 No nationally listed buildings are present on the site and the site is not within the direct setting of any listed buildings.
 No scheduled monuments or registered parks and gardens are in the vicinity of (or have the potential to be affected by development on) the site.
 The HER identifies the area as being within the site of Donyatt Park deerpark, which is mentioned in the C11th Domesday Book, and which extended to 500 acres in the late C16th.
 The area covered by the western edge of the site has been listed on the HER as "Earthworks, possibly golf course, north of Coldharbour Farm, Donyatt", denoting part of a potentially early C20th golf course.

-A detailed ALC assessment has been completed for most of the undeveloped areas of land surrounding Ilminster town.
+Land, Soil and Water Resources A detailed ALC assessment has been completed for most of the undeveloped areas of land surrounding Ilminster town.
 In this respect, land within the south eastern section of the site is underlain by Grade 3a land which is some of the best and most versatile land for agricultural purposes.
 Most of the site comprises Grade 3b land (i.e. not BMV for agricultural purposes).
 In terms of the water environment, there are no watercourses passing through the site boundaries.
 The site does not overlap with a NVZ or SPZ.
 The site could potentially overlap with the Building Stone MSA.
 However, it is difficult to be certain due to the scale of Map Eight presented within the Somerset Minerals Plan.

-Land, Soil and

-Water Resources

-Prepared for: Ilminster Neighbourhood Plan Steering Group